-The recent rise in popularity that the assault bike has seen is mainly due to its use in CrossFit.
-Many CrossFitters will tell you that the air bike is one of the best ways to improve your endurance, and that’s what makes it one of the most challenging machines, even for them.
-Some CrossFit-style assault bike workouts are strictly cardio-focused, such as this one:
+The recent rise in popularity that the assault bike has seen is mainly due to its use in fitness.
+Many fitness athletes will tell you that the air bike is one of the best ways to improve your endurance, and that’s what makes it one of the most challenging machines, even for them.
+Some fitness-style assault bike workouts are strictly cardio-focused, such as this one:

 - 10 calories on the AirBike

 - 15 Pull-ups

 Assault Bike Review: Assault AirBike

 As with any type of fitness equipment, in the last few years, we’ve seen many new brands emerge and offer all that you need for a good workout.
 However, when it comes to assault bikes, there’s no better brand than Rogue Fitness.

 Their assault bike is made of a thick-gauge chro-moly steel frame, with 1-2 sealed cartridge bearings in every pivot.
 With over 20 bearings in all, this is one of the most reliable, stable, and durable bikes on the market.

 Along with that, it’s easily customizable, so it fits athletes of all sizes, and an advanced tech display that shows you all the vital stats for your workout.
 It comes with a step-by-step guide so you can easily assemble it at home.
 Another added bonus is that it doesn’t take up a lot of space, and you can use it for a home workout - its length is 50.9", the width is 23.3.”, and it only weighs around 100 LBs which is not a lot for a cardio machine.

 When it comes to price, it’s definitely on the higher end, but it’s completely worth it as it’s a machine that will serve you for years to come.